Sauli Niinistö: Foreign policy

-In his New Years Speech 2015 Niinistö stated: "We condemned Russia's illegal annexation of Crimea as soon as it happened and then condemned Russia's actions in eastern Ukraine.
+In his 2015 New Year's Speech, Niinistö stated: "We condemned Russia's illegal annexation of Crimea as soon as it happened and then condemned Russia's actions in eastern Ukraine.
 We have done this in the EU context but have also made this clear in our direct contacts with Russia.
 We condemn any illegal occupations, illegal use of force or attempts to limit the sovereignty of independent nations.
 Such actions never achieve anything but danger and increased tension.
 While power may have once grown out of the barrel of a gun, these days it leads to nothing but chaos."

+Niinistö met with Iranian Supreme Leader Ali Khamenei on 26 October 2016 in Tehran, Iran.
+He also met Iranian President Hassan Rouhani.
+They discussed closer economic cooperation, human rights in Iran, the situation in the Middle East and the threat of terrorism.
+Niinistö said: "Iran was one of the first countries to recognise Finland's independence, and now our countries will further deepen their cooperation."

+In April 2017, Niinistö openly supported the One-China policy.

+In 2018, Niinistö said during his re-election campaign that he would block arms sales to the United Arab Emirates and Saudi Arabia, due to their involvement in the Saudi Arabian–led intervention in Yemen.

 On 16 July 2018, Niinistö officially hosted U.S. President Donald Trump and Russian President Putin for the US-Russia Summit in Helsinki.
 Niinistö was involved 73rd United Nations General Assembly in New York on 25 September 2018.
 President Niinistö spoke about Russia and Baltic nations affairs at the UNGA 2018.

-Niinistö met with Iranian Supreme Leader Ali Khamenei on 26 October 2016 in Tehran, Iran.
-He also met Iranan President Hassan Rouhani.
-They discussed closer economic cooperation, human rights in Iran, the situation in the Middle East and the threat of terrorism.
-Niinistö said: "Iran was one of the first countries to recognise Finland’s independence, and now our countries will further deepen their cooperation."

-In April 2017, Niinistö supported One-China policy.
-Niinistö visited China on 13–14 January 2019 and met with Chinese President Xi Jinping, they went through common issues between Finland-China to raise friendship and partnership.
+Niinistö visited China on 13–14 January 2019 and met with General Secretary of the Chinese Communist Party Xi Jinping, they went through common issues between Finland-China to raise friendship and partnership.
 Xi Jinping and Niinistö jointly launched the 2019 China-Finland Year of Winter Sports.

-In 2018, Niinistö said during the election campaign that he would block arms sales to the United Arab Emirates and Saudi Arabia, due to their involvement in the Saudi Arabian–led intervention in Yemen.

-In October 2019, Niinistö condemned Turkey’s military campaign in Kurdish–controlled areas of northern Syria.
+In October 2019, Niinistö condemned Turkey's military campaign in Kurdish–controlled areas of northern Syria.
 He said that two NATO member states are "quite involved" in Syria.

-On 24 February 2022, the Russian president Putin ordered the Russian Armed Forces to begin an invasion of Ukraine.